Points On License: Driving Licence Points And DVLA Check Help

 - After 4 years, the endorsement is removed from your DVLA record entirely

-This means a speeding offence committed in January 2022 stops counting toward a ban in January 2025 but does not disappear from your visible record until January 2026.
+A speeding offence committed in January 2022 stops counting toward a ban in January 2025 but does not disappear from your visible record until January 2026.

-Eleven Years From Date Of Conviction?
+Why 11 Years From Date Of Conviction For DR10?

 Certain serious offences carry a significantly extended retention period.
 Drink driving endorsements (DR10) and other alcohol or drug-related driving convictions remain on your DVLA record for 11 years from the date of conviction, not from the date of the offence.